Gwali-1/Bank-App/README.md

- _A simple javascript application that demonsttrates various array methods and DOM manipulation techniques_
+ _A simple javascript application that demonstrates various array methods and DOM manipulation techniques_

+ * To use , clone repisitory and open on local server(live server or open index page in browser)
+ * default account login => username(km) pin(1111)

 ## Landing Page